PURL: Safe and Effective Sanitization of Link Decoration

-\para{Accuracy.} Table \ref{tab:performance_classifier_comparison} shows the comparison of accuracy, precision, and recall of all four countermeasures against \name. \name outperforms the runner-up countermeasure (i.e., request based filter lists) by 6.43\% in terms of accuracy and by 7.71\% in terms of precision.
+\para{Accuracy.} Table \ref{tab:purl-comparison} shows the comparison of accuracy, precision, and recall of all four countermeasures against \name.
+It can be seen from the table that \name outperforms the runner-up countermeasure (i.e., request-based filter lists) by 6.43\% in terms of accuracy and by 7.71\% in terms of precision.
 Some of the most common \ats link decorations detected by \name and missed by the runner-up countermeasure are \texttt{sync.intentiq.com$|$pcid}, \texttt{pr-bh.ybp.yahoo.com$|$path$|$2}, and \texttt{partner.mediawallahscript.com$|$uid}.
 As we discuss next, the higher precision results in a measurable reduction in website breakage when \name is used as compared to runner-up countermeasures.